hugcis/data_journalism_extractor/python/docs/example-walkthrough.rst

 ``deputes.csv`` under the column ``twitter`` and the ``lienPageTwitter`` field in MongoDB documents representing the lobbyists.

-The operations and modules needed for extracting and using data from those sources are the following (you can find more detailed explanation of the capacities of each module in the :

 Extraction
 ##########

 Three extraction modules are needed for reading the Mongo database, reading the ``deputes.csv`` file and fetching data from the Postgres database.

+The operations and modules needed for extracting and using data from those sources are the following (you can find more detailed explanation of the capacities of each module in the detailed module :doc:`reference <../modules>`:

   * The Mongo reader module is specified below, where ``dbName`` is the name you chose for your Mongo DB, and ``"publications"`` is the name of the main collection.